Skip to content

 Course highlights include 24 hours of classroom instruction and 24 hours of behind the wheel training and observation (18 hours of in-car observation and 6 hours behind the wheel).

-• Class group and driving schedules will be established during the orientation meeting prior to the start of the program.
+• Class groups and driving schedules will be established during the orientation meeting prior to the start of the program.
 Everyone registered will receive a memo regarding the orientation meeting.
 It is required that the student or a family representative be present at orientation.

-• Drive times are set up between 7:30 am-4:30 pm, Monday-Friday.
+• Drive times are set up between 8:00 am-5:00 pm, Monday-Friday.

 • Vacation or camp days should NOT be scheduled during the six-week program.